The-AI-Alliance/trust-safety-user-guide/README.md

 We use [GitHub Pages](https://pages.github.com/) so edits can be made in Markdown, updates can be managed using pull requests, and the results can be published automatically by GitHub.

-No setup is required locally unless you want to review your changes as they will appear fully rendered in the GitHub Pages website.
-While GitHub renders Markdown well, you won't _really_ know how the edits look until they are rendered as pages.
+In fact, each page has _Edit this page on GitHub_ links, making it easy to view a page, then go straight to the source to edit it and submit a PR!
+This is the best way to help us fix typos and make similar small edits.

+However, this easy approach only supports correcting content on a single page. for more significant changes, like adding new pages, you'll want to edit and preview the changes locally.

+Local previewing also helps you see how the changes will _really_ look when rendered.
+While GitHub renders Markdown well, there are extensions we use that are supported by Jekyll that won't be rendered correctly in GitHub's default file viewer.

-So, to view the website locally, you'll need to have a recent version of [Ruby](https://www.ruby-lang.org/en/) installed, along with the [`gem`](https://docs.ruby-lang.org/en/master/Gem.html) and [`jekyll`](https://jekyllrb.com/) tools.
+So, to view the website locally and to make more extensive changes, you'll need to have a recent version of [Ruby](https://www.ruby-lang.org/en/) installed, along with the [`gem`](https://docs.ruby-lang.org/en/master/Gem.html) and [`jekyll`](https://jekyllrb.com/) tools.

-We discuss these steps in more depth [below](#setup-jekyll), but try the following now.
+We discuss these steps in more depth [below](#setup-jekyll), but the following steps may _just work_ for you.

 Install a recent version of Ruby 3.
-Note that the MacOS default Ruby installation is old, version 2.6.10.
-Installing Ruby will also install `gem`.
+Note that on MacOS, the default Ruby installation is old, version 2.6.10.
+Installing Ruby will also install the `gem` dependency tool.

-This project's `Makefile` will attempt to install the remaining dependencies, including `jekyll`, when you run `make all` or `make view-local`, before doing their "real jobs", running the website locally for your review.
+This project's `Makefile` will attempt to install the remaining dependencies, including `jekyll`, when you run `make all` or `make view-local`, as a prerequisite task.

-> **WARN:** The automatic setup of `jekyll` has only been tested on MacOS.
-If you encounter problems on other platforms, please [post an issue](https://github.com/The-AI-Alliance/trust-safety-user-guide/issues) to get help.
-Of course, [pull requests](https://github.com/The-AI-Alliance/trust-safety-user-guide/pulls) (PRs) are always welcome, too :nerd_face:.
-(More details on PRs below.)
-> **Tip:** Run `make help` for a list of commands defined.
+So, try `make view-local` and see if Jekyll is installed successfully and website is rendered.

-When you run either `make all` or `make view-local`, it will finish with a message like this:
+The command will finish with a message like this:

 ```
 ...